nainira/Rails_sample/README.md

  Chap 5 clear including excercises
  Chap 6 clear including excercises
  Chap 7 clear
- Cahp 8 clear but skipped the optional part 8.3(Cucumber)
+ Chap 8 clear but skipped the optional part 8.3(Cucumber), excercises(think it's the reasone I had a issue) Chap 9 finished ~ 9.2.3 Friendly forwarding ,
+ 		I didn't have any error finishing it, it seems that the excercises of chap 8 was the issue.

      | ******************--------- |